xelazednem/ML-Projects/README.md

 ---

 ## Technical Process Note
 Generative AI was utilized as a productivity tool for borough coordinate mapping and data visualization syntax.
-All statistical interpretation, model tuning strategy, and business conclusions are original.
+All statistical interpretation and model tuning are original.

 ## Sources & References
 * **Géron, Aurélien.** *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow*.
 2nd ed., O'Reilly Media, 2019.